xen-troops/moulin/docs/quickstart.rst

 		        - "out/xenvm/userdebug/boot.img"
 		        - "out/xenvm/userdebug/system.img"

-Let's discuss what is going there.
-This project file consist of two mandatory sections. :code:`desc` provides description for the build.
-In this case it tells us that we will build very specific variant of Android 11.
+Let's discuss what's happening there.
+This project file consists of two mandatory sections. :code:`desc` provides a description for the build.
+In this case, it tells us that we will build a particular variant of Android 11.

-:code:`components` section is the main part of the file.
+:code:`components` section is the central part of the file.
 It describes only one component, which is :code:`android`, of course.
 Every component consists of two main parts: :code:`sources` and :code:`builder`.

-:code:`sources` describe all code sources that should be fetched prior the building.
-In this particular case we have only one `repo
+:code:`sources` describe all code sources that should be fetched prior to building.
+In this particular case, we have only one `repo
 <https://gerrit.googlesource.com/git-repo>`_ - based source.

 :code:`builder` section configures the actual build.
-In this example we are building Android, so it has Android-specific options like :code:`lunch_target`.
+In this example, we are building Android, so it has Android-specific options like :code:`lunch_target`.

 If the code above is stored in file `android-vm.yaml`, you can issue :code:`moulin android-vm.yaml`.
-This will create `build.ninja` file in the same directory.
-After that, just run `ninja` and it will use `repo` to fetch given manifest, synchronize sources and start the build.
+This will create a `build.ninja` file in the same directory.
+After that, just run `ninja` and it will use `repo` to fetch the given manifest, synchronize sources, and start the build.